Sam Coonrod: Minor leagues

+Major leagues

-Coonrod began the 2019 season with the Triple-A Sacramento River Cats, posting a 7.00 ERA in 18 innings.
-Despite being used as a starting pitcher for most of his career, the River Cats used Coonrod as a reliever.
-He was called up to the Giants on May 26, 2019, and made his MLB debut the same day, throwing a perfect eighth inning, including his first major league strikeout, in a 6–2 loss to the Arizona Diamondbacks.
+Coonrod was called up to the Giants on May 26, 2019, and made his MLB debut the same day, throwing a perfect eighth inning, including his first major league strikeout, in a 6–2 loss to the Arizona Diamondbacks.
 He recorded his first MLB win on July 23, pitching in the 13th inning of the Giants' 5–4 win against the Chicago Cubs.
 He retired three of the Cubs' top hitters—Javier Báez, Kris Bryant, and Anthony Rizzo—in what ended up being the final inning.
 He finished the season with a 5–1 record, a 3.58 ERA, and 20 strikeouts in 33 games and 27 2/3 innings with the Giants.
 Coonrod traveled between the River Cats and Giants a total of five times in 2019.
 The third time that he was called up to the Giants, on July 22, he told The Telegraph, "I was thinking, man I don't want to go back down again.
 I want to stay up the rest of the year."

 During the 2020 season, Coonrod became the subject of attention when he became the only player on either team not to kneel ahead of the playing of "The Star Spangled Banner" before the Giants' game against the Los Angeles Dodgers, a gesture done ahead of some games to indicate support for the Black Lives Matter movement.
 Coonrod justified his decision by saying that, as a Christian, he "can't kneel before anything besides God"."I'm a Christian, like I said, and I just can't get on board with a couple of things that I have read about Black Lives Matter.
 How they lean towards Marxism and they've said some negative things about the nuclear family.
 I just can't get on board with that."

 Giants manager Gabe Kapler said that he spoke with Coonrod after the incident, and that the pitcher would engage in conversations with others about issues of racial justice.
 Later that season, Coonrod recorded his first major league save, pitching a scoreless ninth inning in a 4–1 win over the Diamondbacks.
 In his final appearance of the season, on September 25, 2020, Coonrod gave up a walk-off home run to Trent Grisham of the San Diego Padres, causing the Giants to lose 6–5.
 The following day, Coonrod was placed on the 10-day injured list with a right shoulder strain, keeping him out for the remainder of the season.
 In 2020, Coonrod posted a 0–2 record and a 9.82 ERA in 18 games and 14 2/3 innings.